 Exposure to the sun over time can cause fading and discoloration of the pigment.
-Once completely healed, you may apply sunscreen on the treated area.
+Once completely healed, always apply sunscreen (50 spf or greater) on the treated area.

 If you are having laser resurfacing or laser hair removal after your tattoo has healed, please inform the laser technician.
 Continue at your own discretion.
 Laser procedures may darken, lighten, or discolor the tattooed area.